KDE/documentation-develop-kde-org/content/docs/getting-started/building/ide/visual-studio-code.md

 {{< figure alt="Screenshot of the terminal showing successful configuration" width="800px" src="configuration-successful.png" >}}

-You are ready to start working on the code with an advanced, modern IDE! 🎉
+You are ready to start working on the code with VS Code! 🎉

 ### Debugging